chiehrosswang/TRB_LaTeX_tex/README.md

 More instruction and details about the project can be found inside the ``trb_template.tex``.
-The document uses external shell commands hence it needs to be compiled with ``--shell-escape`` option.
+The document uses external shell commands hence it needs to be compiled with ``-shell-escape`` option.
 This is necessary for word count feature which uses ``texcount`` program.
 For example:

     latexmk trb_template.tex -pdf -pvc -shell-escape